-At the end of 2020-21, we had 78,902 patients waiting for elective care.
+At the end of 2020-21, we had 78,902 patients waiting for elective care - this everybody waiting for some aspect of planned care, whether it be a new outpatient appointment, diagnostic service or treatment.

 The elective care process usually starts with an outpatient appointment.
 During the first wave of the pandemic, all but the most urgent outpatient activity in the health board stopped, but this was gradually reintroduced as it became safe to do so.
-At the same time, there was a significant increase in the use of virtual consultation with patients; this has continued, particularly with those requiring a follow-up appointment.
+At the same time, there was a significant increase in the use of virtual consultations with patients; this has continued, particularly with those requiring a follow-up appointment.
 Currently approximately 40% of all consultations are taking place virtually and outpatient activity is now around 70% of the level it was pre-Covid.

 The next step is diagnostics and timely access to these services is critical.
-During the first few months of Covid-19, the majority were stood down to enable staff to be retrained, limit footfall on sites and to create capacity for pandemic demand.
+During the first few months of Covid-19, the majority were stood down to enable staff to be retrained, to limit footfall on sites and to create capacity for pandemic demand.
 The impact of this led to a rapid rise in volumes of patients waiting and the length of time waited increased significantly.
 Detailed recovery plans were developed and implemented and this has resulted in some being on track to return to an eight week maximum wait by the end of March 2021.